Tree manipulation¶

 A tree is represented with arrays as a heap.
 The root node is at index 1.
 The children nodes of a node at index \(i\) are at indices \(2i\) (left child) and \(2i + 1\) (right child).
 The array element at index 0 is unused.

-The ‘split’ array contains the decision boundaries.
+split_tree – The decision boundaries of the trees.
 The boundaries are open on the right, i.e., a point belongs to the left child iff x < split.
 Whether a node is a leaf is indicated by the corresponding ‘split’ element being 0.
 Unused nodes also have split set to 0.
+This array can’t be dirty.

 - bartz.grove.make_tree(depth, dtype)[source]¶